juxt/astro-website/src/pages/blog/tour.md

 ## Trivial Read Functions

-For the example blog code we can now write our respective read functions as easily as the write functions.
+For the example blog code, we can now write our respective read functions as easily as the write functions.

 For the event-store we need to return in order all events for a particular aggregate and remove the offset.